Ranges and hill country

 The most important wetlands (from south to north) are the Wherowhero Lagoon at Muriwai; the margins of Lake Repongaere, near Pātūtahi; Tolaga Bay estuary and nearby Emirau (Loisels); part of the Nuhiti Scenic Reserve, inland from Anaura Bay; Mahora, near Ruatōria; and areas at Te Araroa and Hicks Bay.

 The Tarndale slip is said to be the largest in the southern hemisphere.
 It lies on the mudstone banks of the Waipāoa River, inland from Gisborne, and adds a considerable amount of sediment to the river.
 Forest has been planted on nearby former farmland to slow the growth of the slip.

 Erosion is a major problem in the region, as its hill country is very liable to land slips.
 Extensive land clearance has exacerbated the problem, but erosion is also due to the composition and structure of rock and soils.
 Climate is also a factor, in particular the intense downpours from localised depressions that are common in the region.
 In recent years plantings of pines have helped combat erosion.

 Frequent uplifting of land increases the energy of streams, which leads to the deepening of streambeds and the widening of valleys.
 This region is uplifting by about 4 millimetres a year, which in geological terms is very fast.

 Earthquake tremors in the region have been recorded since 1840.
 In 1966 a magnitude 6 earthquake struck the region.
-In the days before Christmas 2007 there was a 6.8 earthquake in Gisborne.
+On 20 December 2007 there was a magnitude 6.8 earthquake in Gisborne.
 Three buildings collapsed and 23 more were barricaded off and closed.
 Damage to commercial buildings was $50 million and more than 6,000 insurance claims were made by homeowners.